In this article:

 Forward folds are incredibly powerful poses that activate your entire body, even if they only look like you are resting on your legs.

-They are also amazing poses to stimulate your digestion because of the big compression happening in your front body, literally sending signals to your brain to send fresh oxygen and nutrients to help you push everything the right way.
+They also stimulate your digestion because of the big compression happening in your front body, signaling your brain to send fresh oxygen and nutrients to help you push everything the right way.

 How to do the seated forward fold: